jjthomas/rule_engine/README.md

 For other columns, string, int, and double types are supported.
 String columns with cardinality up to 100 will be considered.
-Int/double columns with cardinality up to 50 will be left as is, while such columns with greater cardinality will be discretized into 15 buckets of equal size.
+Int/double columns with cardinality up to 50 will be left as is, while such columns with greater cardinality will be discretized into 15 buckets of equal size, plus a separate bucket for nulls.

 Any column values whose average metric values are are `z_thresh` standard deviations away from the global dataset metric average and appear in at least `count_thresh`